Family speaking with assisted living staff in hallway

 Talk to the facility

 Ask specifically what triggered the discharge and whether any care plan changes could reverse the decision.
+This is also a good time to consider what to say when a parent needs care in difficult conversations.

 3